 The channel first launched in 1991 as Court TV, a merger between two projects (one from Time Warner, the other from NBC; Liberty Media joined the venture around the time of launch, while NBC would leave in 1998) to create a court-oriented news channel.
-The channel's original focus was on live courtroom footage and news as it happened and grew to fame by showing the Menendez brothers' first trial in 1994 and the murder trial of O.J.
+The channel's original focus was on live courtroom footage and news as it happened; it quickly grew to fame by showing the Menendez brothers' first trial in 1994 and the murder trial of O.J.
 Simpson in 1995.
 In 1998, it would add syndicated programming with a crime theme to prime time.
 In 2005 (a year before Liberty Media sold out, resulting in TimeWarner integrating the network into its' Turner Broadcasting unit), the network split its programming into two parts with courtroom coverage broadcast under the Court TV News branding during the daytime on weekdays, while other programming used the Seriously Entertaining tagline.

 In 2015, with the success of Impractical Jokers and The Carbonaro Effect overshadowing the rest of the network's programming, truTV would change focus and shift to non-scripted and improvisational comedies, along with a limited amount of scripted programming.
 They would even acknowledge the aforementioned Running Gag relating to March Madness coverage as part of a Self-Deprecating advertisement campaign, poking fun at the network while bringing awareness to its coverage.

 Coming back full circle, the "Court TV" name and program archive were purchased from Turner by Katz Broadcasting, an operator of several digicast networks, and used to relaunch that channel in May 2019 as a digital broadcast subnetwork.

 Original shows that air or have aired on the network include:

 - Adam Ruins Everything (2015-19)